James Presley Ball: Biography

 Meanwhile, Ball opened the separate Ball and Thomas Gallery with his brother-in-law Alexander Thomas.
 In 1855, Ball published an abolitionist pamphlet accompanied by a 600-yard-long panoramic painting entitled "Mammoth Pictorial Tour of the United States Comprising Views of the African Slave Trade"; Duncanson probably participated in the production of the painting.
-During 1855 Ball’s daguerreotypes were shown at the Ohio State Fair and at the Ohio Mechanics Annual Exhibition.
+During 1855 Ball's daguerreotypes were shown at the Ohio State Fair and at the Ohio Mechanics Annual Exhibition.
 In 1856 Ball traveled to Europe.
 The Ball and Thomas Gallery was destroyed by a tornado in May 1860, but was later rebuilt with assistance from the community.

 During the 1870s Ball ended his partnership with Thomas and moved to Greenville, Mississippi; Vidalia, Louisiana; St. Louis, Missouri; and then Minneapolis, Minnesota, where he started a new studio.
 By 1887, the studio was known as "J. P. Ball & Son, Artistic Photographers"; Ball's son was named James Presley Ball, Jr. In September 1887, Ball became the official photographer of the 25th anniversary celebration of the Emancipation Proclamation.

 In October 1887, Ball again moved, this time to Helena, Montana, where the "J. P. Ball & Son" studio was established.
 By 1894, Ball had become active in politics in Helena; for example, he was nominated for a county coroner position which he declined.
 One of the notable series of photographs Ball took his stay in Helena involved William Biggerstaff (an African-American man) before, during, and after he was hanged in 1896 for committing murder.

-In 1900, the Ball family probably moved to Seattle, Washington, where Ball opened the Globe Photo Studio.
+By 1892, the Ball family moved to Seattle, Washington, where Ball opened the Globe Photo Studio.
 He may have relocated to Portland, Oregon, in 1901.
-The family moved to Honolulu in 1902, and Ball died there in 1904.
+The family moved to Honolulu in 1902, where Ball died in 1904.